-The NRC faces significant challenges to efficiently, effectively, and economically manage its corporate resources within the parameters of its budget.
-The NRC must continue to provide infrastructure and support to accomplish its regulatory mission while responding to continuous scrutiny of budgetary levels, evolving regulatory requirements, changing industry and market conditions, and the continuously developing security threat environment.
+The NRC faces significant challenges in efficiently and effectively managing its corporate resources within its budget.
+The NRC must continue to provide infrastructure and support to accomplish its regulatory mission while responding to increased budgetary scrutiny, evolving legal requirements, changing industry and market conditions, and the continuously developing security threat environment.

-Addressing limitations upon agency budgetary and financial resources and the resulting impact on organizational staffing, human capital, information management and internal financial oversight will require continuing, well considered processes of adaptation throughout the next strategic planning period.
-The NRC must continue to maintain its capability to effectively use its financial resources and to manage other factors that are largely budget-dependent.
-Such factors include reductions in long-tenured staffing, which requires knowledge preservation and transfer; the effective deployment of limited resources to meet changes in regulatory requirements; efficient adaptation to changes in industry conditions; and, the need for continued improvement in information technology capabilities.

-Further, the NRC must protect its infrastructure and take the necessary steps to ensure that its staff, facilities, information, and information technology assets are adequately protected against insider and external threats while maintaining operations.
+Addressing limitations on agency budgetary and financial resources and the resulting impact on human capital, information management, and internal financial oversight will require a continuing, well-considered, adaptive process throughout the next strategic planning period.
+The NRC must continue to use its financial resources effectively and manage other factors that are budget dependent.
+Such factors include knowledge preservation and transfer, efficient adaptation to changing industry conditions, and the need for continued improvement in information technology capabilities.
+Further, the NRC must protect its infrastructure and take the necessary steps to ensure that its staff, facilities, information, and information technology assets are adequately protected against internal and external threats.
 The NRC faces the challenge of balancing transparency with information security.

-The OIG will continue to target corporate management risk areas for audits and investigations to fulfill its statutory responsibilities to evaluate the agency's financial management, and will work with the NRC to identify and improve areas of weaknesses, particularly in areas subjected to budgetary pressures.
+The OIG will continue to target corporate support risk areas for audits, evaluations, and investigations to fulfill its statutory responsibility to evaluate agency financial management.
+The OIG will also work with the NRC to identify and improve areas of weakness, particularly in areas susceptible to budgetary pressures.

-Strategy 3.1: Identify areas of corporate support risks within the NRC, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 3.1: Identify areas of corporate support risks within the NRC, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.